6 Reasons to Study Economics

 While studying economics will prepare you for a career as an economist, it also cultivates the development of invaluable hard and soft skills, including critical thinking, communication, numeracy, research skills, data analysis, time management, teamwork, problem-solving, computing, and commercial and cultural awareness.
 As such, your skills will also be sought-after by a variety of employers in diverse fields.

-If you are looking for a career where your work will have real meaning in the world, the good news is economics is an inherent part of nearly all aspects of everyday life.
+If you are looking for a career where your work will have real meaning in the world, the good news is a masters degree in economics is an inherent part of nearly all aspects of everyday life.
 So while you may be studying theory, there’s always a practical context to consider.

 Not to mention that in studying economics, you can make the world a better place.
 “The ultimate goal of economic science is to improve the living conditions of people in their everyday lives.
 Increasing the gross domestic product is not just a numbers game.
 Higher incomes mean good food, warm houses, and hot water.
 They mean safe drinking water and inoculations against the perennial plagues of humanity,” insists the Federal Research Bank of San Francisco.

 5. Reasons to Study Economics: You’ll have excellent job prospects

 Because economists will always be needed across all industries, economics graduates are in great demand by employers around the world.
 According to The Balance Careers, potential job options for economics graduates include market research analyst, economic consultant, compensation and benefits manager, actuary, credit analyst, financial analyst, policy analyst, lawyer, management consultant, and business reporter.